18F/methods/pages/service-blueprint-example.md

 </style>
 <section class="example-card">
 # Service blueprint example
-<p>This simple <a href="">service blueprint</a> is an example of how you might lay out the layers of your service.
+<p>This simple [service blueprint]({% link _methods/service-blueprint.md %}) is an example of how you might lay out the layers of your service.
 There are many ways to create a service blueprint and adapt the structure to best represent and capture your context.</p>
 <div class="usa-table-container--scrollable" tabindex="0">
   <table class="usa-table service-blueprint">
     <caption>This is a table showing an example service blueprint.
 The top row is the journey of a customer ordering and eating a burger at a restaurant.
 Each column is a different step in the customer's journey.
 The remaining rows describe different parts of the service and the support provided at each step in the customer’s journey.</caption>